Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-damian-hall-and-innes-fitzgerald.html.markdown

 ### Innes

 I think incentivising not flying would definitely help.
 It is not what the government’s doing right now.
 Sir David King said recently that he doesn’t think that athletes should be not allowed to fly, but that they should be given a carbon budget that they can use in their career.
-It showed that we shouldn’t be taking flying for granted but we shouldn’t cancel out flying completely.
+So we shouldn’t be taking flying for granted but we shouldn’t cancel out flying completely.

 ### Flight Free UK